 While using ring lights and playing around with exposure are great tools, nothing can fully replicate the photographic magic of natural sunlight—especially during the “golden hours” right after sunrise and before sunset.
 “The magic hours of early morning or dusk are just as effective when shooting with your iPhone as a big impressive Nikon,” says Garrett Hayes, an avid bird photographer and founder of Birding Hub.
 Utilizing the soft, warm light of these time windows (as opposed to the harsh, unflattering light of high noon) will result in beautiful shots that don’t require any filters.
 Before your next trip, download the Golden Hour app to get location-specific recommendations for the best times to go out and snap some photos each day.

-14. For food photography, play around with plating and composition.
+14. For food photography, use natural light and play with composition.

 Visiting new restaurants is one of the best parts of traveling.
 But taking ‘gram-worthy photos of your meals?
 That can be a pain.
 Culinary photography is its own beast that takes tons of practice (and perfect lighting), but New Orleans-based food photographer Vieta Collins has a few helpful tips that are super easy to replicate.